Research and Implementation of Geospatial Data Similarity

 geographic entities and phenomena, and is one of the basic elements of

-geoscientific research [1].
+geoscientific research[1].
 Geospatial data plays an important role

 in natural and social science research and has been widely used in many fields

-such as emergency management [2], environmental monitoring [3],
+such as emergency management[2], environmental monitoring[3],

-natural disaster prediction [4], and population economic research
+natural disaster prediction[4], and population economic research[5].

-similarity between data based on their features.
-It is one of the key
+based on their features.
+It is one of the key technologies of data intelligent

-technologies of data intelligent recommendation and discovery and is widely
+recommendation and discovery and is widely used in the processes of geospatial

-automatic matching data [8].
-In addition, analogous to text
+In addition, analogous to text similarity used for document duplication

-calculation can also be used for geospatial data duplication checking.
+checking, geospatial data similarity calculation can also be used for

 According to the sources of data feature